 Right Point Break at Glover’s Reef

-Long Caye enjoys the only surf break in Belize that is both accessible and safe (not breaking over live coral).
+Belize surfing is indeed a reality!
+Long Caye Belize enjoys the only surf break in the country that is both accessible and safe (not breaking over live coral).
 Because the Belize Barrier Reef blocks ocean swells, only shoals outside the reef or bordering a break in the reef will form a wave.
 It turns out there are only three spots like that in the entire country, and ours is the only one of the three with a surf center right there (equipment and instruction).

 Surfing is Part of the Package